Zarina2311/final-react-assessment-h1-2020/README.md

 ### Show/Hide Pros & Cons

 Add a toggle so you can conditionally show and hide pros & cons since they might take up a lot of space.
+- Your choice if each Algorithm has a toggle or there is one top-level control that show/hides all at the same time

 ### Multi-Filter